shlienlab/raccoon/docs/tutorial_MNIST.rst

 Here, 25 for both is reasonable choice.
 .. add citations

-Finally, :code:`run` will return a dataframe, :code:`clustersMembership`, with a one-hot-encoded clusters membership for the input datapoints and it will save important information to disk, in the chosen output folder.
+Finally, :code:`run` will return a dataframe, :code:`clusters_membership`, with a one-hot-encoded clusters membership for the input datapoints and it will save important information to disk, in the chosen output folder.
 Subdirectories will be automatically built to store plots and data, if the output path already contains a previous raccoon run, a prompt will ask you if you wish to delete them or interrupt the operation.
 If :code:`outputpath` is not explicitly given, the directory where the script is run will be set as home.
 We also activate :code:`savemap`, asking the algorithm to save the trained UMAP objects.
 These can require quite a bit of disk space, but will came in handy when we build the nearest-neighbour classifier.

 ..
 Manually running the clustering, to add in another section
-    obj = recursiveClustering(data, **kwargs)
+    obj = RecursiveClustering(data, **kwargs)
     obj.recurse()
-	obj.clusOpt
+	obj.clus_opt

 A hierarchical tree object, :code:`tree`, will also be returned in ouptu.
 It is formatted as a list of nodes with information on the hierarchy, the parent-child relationship